Unlocking Homeownership: Demystifying USDA Loan Questions

 Who is eligible for a USDA loan?

-USDA loans are designed to help low- to moderate-iincome families buy homes in eligible rural and suburban areas.
+USDA loans are designed to help low- to moderate-income families buy homes in eligible rural and suburban areas.
 To be eligible for a USDA loan, borrowers must meet certain income limits, credit score requirements, and property location requirements.
-Borrowers must also be U.S. citizens or permanent residents, and they must be able to demonstrate their ability to repay the loan.
+Borrowers must also be U.S. citizens or permanent residents and able to demonstrate their ability to repay the loan.
 Additionally, borrowers must use the home as their primary residence and not use the loan to purchase a second home or investment property.

 Conclusion